 - E-Commerce Purchase Activity

-If you have our your online store or Goal integrated with your account, you can segment based on subscriber purchase or Goal activity.
+If your your online store is integrated with your account, you can segment based on subscriber purchase activity.

 - Subscriber Information

 Segment by subscriber-specific data, including email address, email client, VIP information, language, date added, information changes, contact rating, and signup source.